 Kelly holds a Bachelor of Arts degree in Psychology from Colby College.
 After spending most of her professional career working with people with serious mental illness, she has now dedicated her skills, her passion and her time to animals in need.
 A lifelong animal lover, Kelly has been involved in independent rescue most of her adult life.
 In 2011 she decided to become a volunteer and foster for Maricopa County Animal Care & Control to see things from the “other side”.
 She started rescuing medically needy dogs, teaming up with other volunteers to start M.A.I.N.
-Kelly, her husband and three boys share their home with 6 dogs.
+Kelly and her son share their home with 6 dogs and a Ball Python.

 Don is a Real Estate Agent and lifelong animal lover who has dedicated his time and marketing strategies to help dogs scheduled for euthanasia in Maricopa County.
 With a long time interest in photography and videography, Don is responsible for a lot of the “studio photographs” of our dogs and most of the videos that we’ve become known for.
 He lives in an historic bungalow in downtown Phoenix with 7 dogs, a cat, a Macaw and a chicken named Dutchess.